- Parent Category: Academics

 ECD Director Carla Hotz

 Carla is a graduate from Trinity College London, where she obtained her ATCL and LTCL in Speech and Drama Teaching.
 She also graduated from Nova South Eastern University, majoring in Early Childhood Education.
-She has worked in GHA’s Early Childhood department for fifteen years and lives in Dunwoody with her husband Joey.
+She has worked in our Early Childhood department for fifteen years and lives in Dunwoody with her husband Joey.
 She has two daughters, Gina and Liat, who attend college in New York and Maryland.
-When not at GHA, Carla enjoys jogging, reading, listening to all genres of music, spending time at the pool and the beach, and taking Torah classes at Congregation Ariel.
+When not at AJA, Carla enjoys jogging, reading, listening to all genres of music, spending time at the pool and the beach, and taking Torah classes at Congregation Ariel.